What Is Catastrophic Insurance?

 What Does Catastrophic Health Insurance Cover?

 Under the Affordable Care Act, all insurance policies are required to cover preventative services, and catastrophic health plans are no exception.
 Along with your preventative health services, catastrophic health benefits also include 3 annual primary care visits.
 All other medical services will only be covered once your annual deductible is met.
-This mean

 Who Qualifies for Catastrophic Coverage?